 On the remaining properties, the Company intends to self-fund or enter into option/earn-in agreements in order to advance them.
+The Company continues to evaluate the acquisition of new properties as opportunities arise.

-A detailed breakdown of property expenditures can be found in Note 6 of the condensed consolidated interim financial statements for the year ended February 28, 2018.
+A detailed breakdown of property expenditures can be found in Note 6 of the condensed consolidated financial statements for the year ended February 28, 2018, and the interim financial statements for the three months ending May 31, 2018.

-Financing Activity during the Year Ended February 28, 2018
+Financing Activity during the Three Months Ended May 31, 2018